Zarwlar/percentage-slider/README.md

 {
-  name: String // Name of adding item value?: Number // Initial value for handle (from 0 to 100) onChange?: (value: Number) => void // Callback which will be called color?: String // Color of line.
+  name: String // Name of adding item value?: Number // Initial value for handle (from 0 to 100) onChange?: (value: Number) => void // Callback with a new value as an argument color?: String // Color of line.
 If isn't provided, then line will be had random color.
+Can take the same values as in the css property background-color
 }
 ```